Propane guide

 Propane is highly flammable

-The properties to be particularly taken into account when handling propane include its high flammability, but also the risks of excessive concentrations in the air we breathe.
-Propane forms an explosive mixture even at a volume fraction of 1.7 to 10.8 % (lower and upper explosion limit) in room air.
-It can also oxidise spontaneously, possibly even explosively, on contact with oxidising agents such as chlorine dioxide, barium or peroxide.
+The properties to be particularly taken into account when handling propane include its high flammability, but also the risks of excessive concentrations in breathing air.
+Propane forms an explosive mixture even at a volume fraction of 1.7 to 10.8 % (lower and upper explosion limit) in ambient air.
+It can also oxidise spontaneously, possibly even explosively, on contact with oxidising agents such as chlorine dioxide, barium or peroxides.

 Toxicity of propane

-Although propane gas does not have a toxic effect on the human organism, if the concentration in the air we breathe is too high, it can lead to an undersupply of oxygen and even suffocation.
+Although propane gas does not have a strong toxic effect on the human organism, in some countries there are TLV values in force.
+It can lead to an undersupply of oxygen and even suffocation.
 If a person is continuously exposed to a certain concentration of propane gas, this can result in various health problems.

 Propane combustion